ivanitskiy/prom-stack/README.md

 +       - host.docker.internal:9100
 ```

-if want to run node-exporter in container then follow [this example](https://grafana.com/docs/grafana-cloud/quickstart/docker-compose-linux/), like:
+If want to run node-exporter in a container then follow [this example](https://grafana.com/docs/grafana-cloud/quickstart/docker-compose-linux/), like:
 ```yaml
   node-exporter:
     image: prom/node-exporter:latest